 Several types of medications are used to treat general anxiety:

 You should talk with your doctor about the benefits, risks, and possible side effects of each.
-If your anxiety exists alongside another condition — like depression, alcoholism, or ADHD — your doctor may advocate getting the other condition under control first before focusing on the anxiety.
+If your anxiety exists alongside another condition — like extreme sadness, alcoholism, or ADHD — your doctor may advocate getting the other condition under control first before focusing on the anxiety.
 In some cases, anxiety is secondary to the other condition, and patients experience relief sooner than if they had focused on the anxiety alone.

 Anxiety and ADHD